Reveal-Energy-Services/orchid-python-api/README-dev.md

     - Remove the virtual directory itself by executing `remove-item C:\Users\larry.jones\Miniconda3\envs\orchid -recurse`.
     - Remove any other files remaining in the test directory.
-    - Be sure to remove any **hidden** files or directories.
+    - Be sure to remove any **hidden** files or directories in the test directory.
 For example, a file or a directory starting with a dot ("."), like `.ipynb_checkpoints`, is hidden to typical listings of Unix-like shells.
-The Powershell command will be something like `remove-item .ipynb_checkpoints -recurse`.
+The Powershell command will be something like

 - Create a new, clean virtual environment by:
   - Execute the command `conda create -name orchid python=<python-version>` where `python_ver` is the